Gamma-Software/today-i-learned/README.md

 # Today I Learned

-Gather my what I learn everyday
+Gather what I learn everyday

 January 13th 2022
 OpenApi is a usefully tool to swagg an REST API and bind it with python.